-TRISB<1> bit needs to be set and TRISB<2> bit cleared in order to configure pins RB2/TX/CK and RB1/RX/DT as the Universal Synchronous Asynchronous Receiver Transmitter pins.

-- Enable the synchronous master serial port by setting bits SYNC and SPEN and clearing bit CSRC. - 3.
+- 1. TRISB<1> and TRISB<2> should both be set to '1' to configure the RB1/RX/DT and RB2/TX/CK pins as inputs.
+Output drive, when required, is controlled by the peripheral circuitry. - 2.
+Enable the synchronous master serial port by setting bits SYNC and SPEN and clearing bit CSRC. - 3.
 If interrupts are desired, then set enable bit RCIE. - 4.
 If 9-bit reception is desired, then set bit RX9. - 5.
-To enable reception, set enable bit CREN. - 6.
-Flag bit RCIF will be set when reception is complete and an interrupt will be generated, if enable bit RCIE was set. - 7.
-Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - 8.
-Read the 8-bit received data by reading the RCREG register. - 9.
-If any error occurred, clear the error by clearing bit CREN.
+To enable reception, set enable bit CREN. - Flag bit RCIF will be set when reception is 6. complete and an interrupt will be generated, if enable bit RCIE was set. - 7.
+Read the RCSTA register to get the ninth bit (if enabled) and determine if any error occurred during reception. - Read the 8-bit received data by reading the 8.
+RCREG register. - If an OERR error occurred, clear the error by 9 clearing bit CREN.